truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 Isolated GPU devices are reserved for use by configured applications or a VM.

-To allocate an isolated GPU device, select it while creating or editing VM configuration, in the **GPU Configuration** settings of individual applications that support GPU allocation, or in the **Resource Reservation** settings of [**Install Custom App**]({{< relref "InstallCustomAppScreens.md" >}}).
+To allocate an isolated GPU device, select it while creating or editing VM configuration.
 When allocated to a VM, the isolated GPU connects to the VM as if it were physically installed in that VM and becomes unavailable for any other allocations.
-One isolated GPU device can be used by a single VM or multiple applications, but not both.
 {{< /expand >}}

 ## Global Two Factor Authentication Widget